 Jeff Laveson joined Carney Badley Spellman in 2002.
 Before joining the firm, Mr. Laveson was a partner at the law firm of Lane Powell in Seattle, where he focused on insurance coverage and insurance defense matters.
 He has practiced law in the Pacific Northwest for thirty-one years.

 Mr. Laveson’s practice at Carney Badley Spellman handles all phases of resolution, mediation, arbitration, trial and appeal.
-Special practice areas include insurance coverage law, aviation, environmental, product liability, premises liability, and professional liability law.
+Special practice areas include appellate advocacy, aviation, environmental, insurance coverage, premises liability, professional liability, and products liability.

 Mr. Laveson remains actively engaged in complex multi-party litigation.
 He has tried jury and non-jury trials in both state and federal court.

 - Construction Law

 - Premises Liability